MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/develop-serverless-apps.md

 ## A simple JavaScript function for HTTP requests

 A function is an exported asynchronous function with request and context information.
+The following partial screenshot from the Azure portal shows the function code.

 :::image type="content" source="../media/howto-serverless/portal-screenshot-azure-function-http.png" alt-text="Partial screenshot of Azure Function in Azure portal.":::